wowsiddanth/tp/docs/DeveloperGuide.md

    ii.
 Choose a student in the file and take note of his/her student ID.

    iii.
-Choose an event in the file, and add this student ID into both the participants list as well as the blacklist.
+Choose an event in the file, and add this student ID into both the participants list and the blacklist.

    iv.
 If we choose a student with student ID `e0123456` and the event `Physics Camp`, the data in the JSON file should look like this:
    <br>